SDineshKumar1304/User_Sentiment_Predictor_Web_App/README.md

 ## Hello Everyone My Name is S.Dinesh Kumar This My First Website by Integrating the trained Machine Learning model and Classify Predictions (First Folder)
-## And also added my Internship Tasks done at TeachNoHacks (Second Folder)

 # Sentiment Analysis with Manually Collected Data and Flask Integration